-- take reasonable care of themselves and other persons who may be affected by their acts or omissions whilst at work: - cooperate with College staff as regard to any duties or requirements in accordance with current legislation to enable that duty or requirement to be performed and complied with; - never intentionally misuse or recklessly interfere with anything provided in the interests of health, safety and welfare; - resolve local health and safety problems by discussion with the line manager.
-If this avenue fails escalation can be made is several ways: - o Reporting to the Centre Manger/ Coordinator verbally or via email. - o Reporting to the Executive Director Estates & Facilities. - Through the local Health and Safety Group.
+- take reasonable care of themselves and other persons who may be affected by their acts or omissions whilst at work; - cooperate with College staff as regard to any duties or requirements in accordance with current legislation to enable that duty or requirement to be performed and complied with; - never intentionally misuse or recklessly interfere with anything provided in the interests of health, safety and welfare; - resolve local health and safety problems by discussion with the line manager.
+If this avenue fails, escalation can be made in several ways: - Reporting to the Facilities Manager verbally or via email. - Reporting to the Director Estates & Facilities. - Through the local Health and Safety Group.

-2.6 Students
+1.6 Students

-The Student Handbook is provided to each student when they enrol on a College Course and provides health and safety information on specific topics from first aid and drugs to fire procedures.
-This is due in part because of the practical and work like activities undertaken as part of their curriculum.
+The Student Handbook is provided to each student when they enrol on a College Course.
+It provides health and safety information on a range of topics from first aid and drugs to fire procedures.
+This is necessary because of the practical and work-like activities undertaken as part of their curriculum.
 In addition, the following responsibilities apply:

-- all students have a duty to cooperate with the College Health and Safety Policy and Procedures to enable us to comply with the law and to ensure that the College is safe for everyone; - students must consider health and safety in all of their activities and use the control measures identified by risk assessments.
-In particular, they must take all reasonable steps to ensure their own health and safety and also that of anybody else who may be affected by their actions; - during the course of their work, if any student becomes aware of any hazard or any situation arises, which they have not been trained to deal with, they should inform their tutor, or if unavailable, any member of staff, so that appropriate corrective action can be taken; - all students have a responsibility to ensure that they are appropriately prepared and make use of PPE, equipment and resources.
+- all students have a duty to cooperate with the College Health and Safety Policy and Procedures to enable the College to comply with the law and to ensure that the College is safe for everyone; - students must consider health and safety in all of their activities and use the control measures identified by specific task risk assessments communicated by their supervising teaching and instructional staff.
+In particular, they must take all reasonable steps to ensure their own health and safety and also that of anybody else who may be affected by their actions or omissions; - during the course of their work, if any student becomes aware of any hazard or if any situation arises, which they have not been trained to deal with, they should inform their tutor, or if unavailable, any member of staff, so that appropriate corrective action can be taken; - all students have a responsibility to ensure that they are appropriately prepared and make use of PPE, equipment and resources.

-2.7 Schools
+1.7 Schools

-College Managers are required to fulfil the specific responsibilities detailed in this document within their areas of responsibility, specifically to:
+College Managers are required to fulfil the specific responsibilities detailed in this document within their areas of responsibility and specifically to:

-- ensure that regular risk assessments are undertaken and safe systems of work are devised, communicated and implemented and regularly reviewed by staff and students in their control; - ensure that risk-control measures are properly understood and followed by staff and students; - ensure staff and students receive appropriate training and are sufficiently supervised during all activities; - make sure members of staff are made aware of and kept up to date with health and safety issues and the need to ensure that their activities are conducted safely and without risks to the health of staff, students and members of the public; - ensure safety standards and safe working practices where executed follow College procedures and mitigate where as far as reasonably practical, hazards and risks to all learners; - maintain and review appropriate risk assessments and other records as necessary to demonstrate compliance; - ensure that staff are given time to attend the Health and Safety Induction sessions; - ensure staff and students record any accidents (however minor), in the College Accident Log in accordance with College procedures.
-Accident and Incident Report Forms are located at the Reception areas and can be downloaded from Moodle; - report to the Executive Director of Estates & Facilities/Health and Safety Officer any defects in the working environment, equipment or the fabric of the College buildings, particularly where the risks might result in an accident.
+ensure that regular risk assessments are undertaken and safe systems of work are devised, communicated and implemented and regularly reviewed by staff and students in their control;

+- ensure that risk-control measures are properly understood and followed by staff and students; - ensure staff and students receive appropriate training and are sufficiently supervised during all activities; - make sure members of staff are made aware of and kept up to date with health and safety issues and the need to ensure that their activities are conducted safely and without risks to the health of staff, students and members of the public; - ensure safety standards and safe working practices where executed follow College procedures and mitigate, as far as reasonably practical, hazards and risks to all learners; - maintain and review appropriate risk assessments and other records as necessary to demonstrate compliance; - ensure that staff are given time to attend the Health and Safety Training and Induction sessions; - ensure staff and students record any accidents (however minor) in the College Accident Log in accordance with College procedures.
+Accident and Incident Report Forms are located - report to the Director of Estates & Facilities/Health and Safety Officer any defects in the working environment, equipment or the fabric of the College buildings, particularly where the risks might result in an accident.

 N.B.
-The Estates Section operates an electronic Helpdesk reporting system for notification of defects for certain campuses.
+The Estates Service operates an electronic Helpdesk reporting system for notification of defects. (add link to help desk)

-2.8 Contractors and Volunteers
+1.8 Contractors and Volunteers